Kyrie21323/FinalProject/README.md

 - Pydantic - For request validation.
 - dotenv - For managing environment variables.
 - pymysql - For advanced MySQL operations.
+- SQLAlchemy – For ORM-based database interaction.
+- TextBlob – For performing sentiment analysis.
+- Pandas – For data manipulation.